Raj-codes/dinov2_mod/README.md

 python -m dinov2_mod --config_path "dinov2_mod/config.json"
 ```

-Arguments:

---wsi_path: The path to the WSI image file.
---patch_size: Size of the image patches (default: 224).
---output_dir: Directory where the image tiles will be saved (default: outputs).
---model_type: The type of the DINOv2 model (vits14 or vitg14) (default: vits14).
---model_checkpoint: The path to the DINOv2 pretrained weights file.
---predict_model_path: The path to the logistic regression model file.
---label_map_path: The path to the label map JSON file.
---output_json_path: The output path for saving the embeddings and predictions in JSON format.

 ## Output

 After running the command, the system will:

--Crop the WSI image into patches.
+-Crop the WSI image into patches.\n
--Extract features from the image tiles using DINOv2.
+-Extract features from the image tiles using DINOv2.\n
--Predict the labels for each tile using the logistic regression model.
+-Predict the labels for each tile using the logistic regression model.\n
--Save the results (embeddings and predictions) in the specified JSON file.
+-Save the results (embeddings and predictions) in the specified JSON file.\n

 ```json
 [